dongsoocha/FetchRewards/README.md

 Once everything is installed, run `$ npm run start` to start the server and begin using this service!

 # Usage:
+### Note:
+The data from the challenge is contained in /data/seed.json.
+To prepopulate the server without having to manually add all transactions through the API calls, copy paste the data in seed.json over to data/transactions.json.
+This will let you immediately test spending and getting points balances without getting a 'Not enough points' or 'No points balances' errors.

 To fetch user point balances: